Module 08: Training

 Q4: Checkpoint Storage Strategy

 You’re training for 100 epochs.
 Each checkpoint is 1 GB.
-Checkpointing every epoch creates {python} q4_total_every_epoch_gb GB of storage.
+Checkpointing every epoch costs 100 GB of storage.
 Checkpointing every 10 epochs risks losing 10 epochs of work if training crashes.
-Design a checkpointing strategy that balances fault tolerance and storage costs.
+Design a checkpointing strategy that balances fault tolerance and storage cost.

 Strategy: Keep last N + best + milestones